Synchronise Lok Sabha and Assembly polls first, BJP tells ‘one nation, one election’ panel

 The Representation of the People Act should be amended after ‘consensus’ on simultaneous elections, party chief JP Nadda said.

-The Bharatiya Janata Party on Tuesday submitted a memorandum to the high level committee on “one nation, one election”, suggesting that the Lok Sabha and Assembly elections should be held simultaneously first and that the local body polls can be synchronised later, The Indian Express reported.
+The Bharatiya Janata Party on Tuesday submitted a memorandum to the high level committee on “one nation, one election”, suggesting that the Lok Sabha and the Assembly elections should be held simultaneously first and that the local body polls can be synchronised later, The Indian Express reported.

 A delegation led by BJP chief JP Nadda met the committee’s chairperson former President Ram Nath Kovind and pledged the party’s support for simultaneous polls, the Union law ministry said in a statement.